Are you interested in Ignatian Spirituality? We offer many Ignatian retreat and workshop opportunities.

 Spiritual Exercises of St. Ignatius of Loyola: Training Program for Experienced Spiritual Directors.

 St. Ignatius of Loyola believed that we can find God in the events of our daily life.
 This course is intended for those who have sensed a call to guide others who desire to make the Spiritual Exercises.

-- Spiritual directors are trained to have a thorough knowledge of Ignatius’ original text of the Spiritual Exercises, as well as an understanding of the culture in which the Sp Ex were founded.
+- Spiritual directors are trained to have a thorough knowledge of Ignatius’ original text of the Spiritual Exercises, as well as an understanding of the culture in which the Spiritual Exercises were founded.
 When they are certified, they can accompany others without having to rely on “canned” or pre-designed formats of the Spiritual Exercises.

 - Because they know the original text, spiritual directors are able to adapt the Exercises to fit the contemporary needs of each retreatant.
 This is especially important when spiritual directors are accompanying people from other Christian denominations.

 - This program is taught at a graduate level, so students are expected to develop both directing and graduate research skills through assignments and supervision.

 The primary focus is to develop the skills for directing in daily life, using the original text of the Exercises.
 To maximize the development of these skills each session will consist of a lecture and practicum in the form of a role play or case study.
 This first year of weekly study will be followed by a second year of supervised directing of the Exercises in Daily Life.

 This course can be taken to complete 9 hours of graduate credit hours.
 These can then be applied towards the Master of Arts in Spirituality.
 Alternatively, spiritual directors who do not wish to receive these graduate hours, may complete the program to receive a certificate.